osdlyrics/osdlyrics/doc/dbus.rst

 The name of configure options
 -----------------------------
 All the name used in configure options MUST be in the format of "group_name/options_name".
-For example, the visibility of OSD Window should be configured in "OSD/visible".
+For example, the visibility of the OSD Window when the player is stopped should be configured in "OSD/visible_when_stopped".

 Methods
 -------